 The state of Wisconsin has a zero-tolerance policy for underage drinking and driving.
 The Absolute Sobriety Law, also known as the “Not A Drop” law, states that any underage persons operating a vehicle between 0.00 and 0.08% bac (the normal limit of bac for adults to drive) will be arrested.

-Can you drink under 21 with a parent in Wisconsin?
+Can you drink under 21 with a parent in Wisconsin in 2022?

 As long as you are with a parent, legal guardian, or spouse that is of legal drinking age, there is no minimum age to drink in Wisconsin.
 This law applies to drinking at restaurants, bars, and your home.
 Underage drinking in any establishment is ultimately up to the discretion of the owner, so whether or not you're with your parent you may be denied an alcoholic beverage.
 The concern is what under 21-year-olds do after drinking.
 Wisconsin's Absolute Sobriety Law states that any minor must be completely sober to operate a vehicle.